kjelesnianski/CodeTemplatesExamples/ParamProcessor/README.md

                   - Still need to confirm the variant has a valid magic number (WXYZ)

 - Task 2:
   - Extract the appended JSON data and write to a temp file
   - Print JSON data
   - Run binary with given runtime params
   - Update JSON runtime param data, save JSON file, and append again to binary to create a new variant

+- Task 3:
+  - Write a program that takes in a binary file, a magic number, and a JSON file and appends these to the end of the file to write a "variant" file